Examples for Cordova

 1. Processing events:

-• onServerStatus - monitoring the connection status to the server;
+• onServerStatus - monitoring the server connection status;

 • onLogin - tracking login status;

-• onInvite - processing incoming calls and invitations to a group conference;
+• onInvite - handles incoming calls and invitations to group conferences;

-• onUserStatusUpdate - tracking changes in user statuses from the address book or watch list.
+• onUserStatusUpdate - tracking changes in the status of users from the address book or watchlist.

-• Clicking the corresponding buttons triggers the methods:
+2. Clicking the respective buttons triggers the methods:

 • start - SDK initialization;

-• loginAs - authentication with TrueConf ID and password;
+• loginAs - authentication using TrueConf ID and password;

 • logout - user deauthorization;

-• getUserStatus - retrieves the user's status and adds it to the watchlist for the current session.
+• getUserStatus - retrieve the user's status and add it to the watch list in the current session.

 One of the key features of TrueConf Mobile SDK is the ability to create and participate in video conferences with multiple users simultaneously.
-Currently, the SDK only allows connection to existing conferences on the server.
+Currently, the SDK allows connecting only to existing conferences on the server.

-1. Receiving an invitation via an incoming call functions the same as a regular onInvite call with acceptCall confirmation.
+1. Receiving an invitation via an incoming call, similar to a regular onInvite call with acceptCall confirmation.

 2. By conference ID using the joinConf method.

-3. Via a trueconf link that includes the conference ID, using the parseProtocolLink method.
+3. Via a TrueConf link that includes the conference ID using the method parseProtocolLink.

-4. Use the method scheduleLoginAs by passing the conference ID as the callToUser parameter and setting isPublic=true.
-This method is similar to the parseProtocolLink method but does not require knowledge of the command line format, providing a fixed set of parameters.
+4. Use the scheduleLoginAs method, passing the conference ID as the callToUser parameter and specifying isPublic=true.
+This method is similar to the parseProtocolLink method but does not require knowledge of the command line format, offering a fixed set of parameters.

 1. Processing events:

-• onServerStatus - monitoring the connection status to the server;
+• onServerStatus - monitoring the server connection status;

 • onLogin - tracking login status;

-• onInvite - processing incoming calls and invitations to a group conference;
+• onInvite - handles incoming calls and invitations to group conferences;

 • onConferenceStart - handles the moment of connecting to a conference;

-• onConferenceEnd - handles the moment of exiting a conference.
+• onConferenceEnd - handles the moment of exiting the conference.

-• Clicking the corresponding buttons triggers the methods:
+2. Clicking the respective buttons triggers the methods:

 • start - SDK initialization;

-• loginAs - authentication with TrueConf ID and password;
+• loginAs - authentication using TrueConf ID and password;

 • logout - user deauthorization;